codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 max-width="50%"
 %}

-The filters are especially helpful in Helm boards with a large numbers of environments and/or releases.
+The filters are especially helpful in Helm boards with large numbers of environments and/or releases.

 ## What to read next